-In 2015 as part of the SHNIP, containerized trade forecasts were obtained from IHS Global Insight, a research firm that provides economic and financial analysis of countries, regions, and industries.
-When making global trade forecasts, IHS Global Insight employs macroeconomic models which contain all commodities that have physical volume.
+When making global trade forecasts, IHS Global Insight employs macroeconomic models that contain all commodities with physical volume.
 The trade forecasts are produced with a system of linked world trade commodity models collectively called the World Trade Model (WTM).
 The commodities forecast are grouped into IHS Global Insight's own categories derived from the International Standard Industrial Classification (ISIC) and cover 156 ISIC categories.
 For all trade partners in the world, the WTM has 103 major countries and regions according to their geographic location.